 High school students interested in becoming dental hygienists should take courses in biology, chemistry and mathematics.
 Some dental hygiene programs also require applicants to have completed at least one year of college.

-The School of Dental Health Science at Pacific University offers an entry-level program leading to a bachelor of science in dental health.
-The program includes two years of dental health courses completed at Pacific University following the completion of prerequisite coursework.
+The School of Dental Hygiene Studies at Pacific University offers an entry-level program leading to a bachelor of science in dental health.
+The program includes two years of dental hygiene courses completed at Pacific University following the completion of prerequisite coursework.
 Applicants must complete a minimum of 48 semester hours prior to starting the Pacific University program and must meet minimum GPA requirements.
-Applicants also must complete a minimum of 30 hours of dental observation, at least 10 hours of which must take place in public healthy, such as a public dental clinic, dental school clinic, dental hygiene school clinic, mobile dental van, community health center, hospital, nursing home or prison.
+Applicants also must complete a minimum of 20 hours of dental observation, at least 10 hours of which must take place in public healthy, such as a public dental clinic, dental school clinic, dental hygiene school clinic, mobile dental van, community health center, hospital, nursing home or prison.

 - Microbiology | BIOL 308 (see advising center for alternates)